 There are almost 5 million self-employed people in the UK.
 It gives you complete control over every aspect of your business and allows your business finances to remain private and not available to be viewed on the public record as they are for a limited company.
 It can also allow you to have a closer relationship with your customers, where they are seen to deal with you as a person, rather than a faceless company.
 As your business grows, it can sometimes be advisable to incorporate it into a limited company to protect your assets and we would also point out to you when this could be beneficial.

-We service a wide range of clients and their self-employed business accounts, from local shopkeepers and tradesmen to the multi-property rental portfolio.
+We service a wide range of clients and their self-employed business accounts, from local shopkeepers and tradesmen, to actors and individuals with multi-property rental portfolios.

 It’s important to keep on top of your business costs as a self-employed individual and always remember that costs wholly and exclusively incurred by your business can be claimed, even seemingly insignificant expenses such as the fuel cost of driving to a Post Office to send a letter or parcel.
-More significant but less considered expenses such as a proportion of home utilities expenses can also be claimed if you work from home, clothing costs and membership or any professional bodies or associations providing they relate to your business activity.
-HMRC do have very precise rules concerning the proportion of what you can claim for certain expenses so you should speak to LR Accounting to ensure you are getting it right.
+More significant but less considered expenses such as a proportion of home utilities expenses can also be claimed if you work from home, clothing costs and membership of any professional bodies or associations.
+HMRC do have very precise rules concerning the proportion of what you can claim for certain expenses so you should speak to us to ensure you are getting it right.

 HMRC expect you to keep accurate records to backup any expense claims you put in, otherwise a claim can be refused, and the easiest and most secure way of doing this is by using cloud-based software such as Xero and QuickBooks.
 They offer smartphone apps which allow you to take a picture of a receipt or invoice and it automatically uploads it to your accounts.
 HMRC have declared these electronic/online copies of receipts good enough to substantiate expense claims instead of compiling a mountain of paperwork and receipts at home.